Dipenkar24/Dipenkar24/README.md

 ## Work Experience
 ![]()

+**Business Analyst (05/05/2025 - Present))**
+Building products for energy and utility sector across the globe.

+• Conducting research on Power, Gas, Water Energy utilities to support net-zero initiatives.
+• Supporting enhancement and implementation of a B2B SaaS platform for global utility clients and end customers.
+• Collaborating on key modules such as API integration, CRM, notifications, payment workflows and analytics dashboards.
+• Participating in workshops and assisting in the finalization of DOU.
+• Creating user stories and functional documentation for development in an Agile environment.

 **Business Analyst (01/02/2023 - 01/04/2025))**
 -	Key contributor to the service design team, leading the transformation of the client from a legacy system and manual processes to a digitally transformed environment.
 - Collaborated with client’s policy division to develop and implement automation rules for over 5 applications, resulting in 40% increase in processing efficiency.